maglevhq/maglev-documentation/pages/index.html.md

 ---
 title: Introduction
-order: 0
+order: 1
 ---

 # Introduction

-Maglev is a page builder like Elementor or Divi but that you can plug in any Ruby on Rails application.&#x20;
+Maglev is a page builder like Elementor or Divi but that you can plug in any Ruby on Rails application.

 It's composed of 2 major features: